yewin-mm/spring-cloud-eureka-sample-microservice-b/README.md

 # spring-cloud-eureka-sample-microservice-b
-* This is the sample microservice for Spring Cloud Netflix Eureka service A project.
+* This is the sample microservice for Spring Cloud Netflix Eureka service B project.
 * Eureka is for service discovery.
 Microservices (client) can register in Eureka Server and communicate each other through Eureka server by Service name.
 * This project is communicate with [Eureka Server](https://github.com/yewin-mm/spring-cloud-eureka-server) for Service Registry <br> and communicate with [Microservice a](https://github.com/yewin-mm/spring-cloud-eureka-sample-microservice-a) and [Microservice b Instance 2](https://github.com/yewin-mm/spring-cloud-eureka-sample-microservice-b-instance2) as sample instance of Service B.